MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 1. Install the latest drivers and firmware as per the instructions provided by your hardware manufacturer.
 You can use SConfig to run driver installation apps.
 After the installation is complete, restart your servers.

 1. Configure networking as per your environment.
-OYou can configure the following optional settings:
+You can configure the following optional settings:

-    1. Configure VLAN IDs for the management network.
+    - Configure VLAN IDs for the management network.
 For more information, see [Management VLAN ID](../plan/cloud-deployment-network-considerations.md#management-vlan-id) and [Management VLAN ID with a virtual switch](../plan/cloud-deployment-network-considerations.md#management-vlan-id-with-a-virtual-switch).
-    1. Configure DHCP for the management network.
+    - Configure DHCP for the management network.
 For more information, see [DHCP IP assignment](../plan/cloud-deployment-network-considerations.md#dhcp-ip-assignment).
-    1. Configure a proxy server.
+    - Configure a proxy server.
 For more information, see [Configure proxy settings for Azure Stack HCI, version 23H2](../manage/configure-proxy-settings-23h2.md).

 1. Use the **Network Settings** option in SConfig to configure a default valid gateway and a DNS server.
 Set **DNS** to the DNS of the domain you're joining.